-Our research and development expenses incurred for the year ended December 31, 2010 were related primarily to the development of MelaFind® and review of the MelaFind® PMA by the FDA.
-We expect to continue to incur additional research and development expenses relating to MelaFind® prior to its commercial launch in the U.S. and selected markets outside the U.S. These additional expenses are subject to the risks and uncertainties associated with clinical trials and the FDA regulatory review and approval process.
-As a result, these additional expenses could exceed our estimated amounts, possibly materially, especially if the FDA requires additional clinical trials to support approval of MelaFind®.
+Our research and development expenses incurred for the year ended December 31, 2011 were related primarily to the development of MelaFind® and review of the MelaFind® PMA by the FDA.
+We expect to continue to incur certain additional research and development expenses relating to MelaFind®.
+Additional R&D charges may be incurred for complementary technologies.
+These additional expenses could exceed our estimated amounts, possibly materially.

 General and administrative expenses consist primarily of salaries and related human resources expenses, legal expenses, including litigation expenses and general corporate activities and costs associated with our efforts toward development of a commercial infrastructure to market and sell MelaFind®.
-We expect selling, general and administrative expenses to increase as we build our sales force and marketing capabilities to support placing MelaFind® in the U.S. and selected markets outside the U.S.
+We expect selling, general and administrative expenses to increase as we build our sales and marketing capabilities to support placing MelaFind® systems in selected markets inside and outside the U.S.

-At December 31, 2010, we had available income tax benefit from net operating loss carryforwards for federal income tax reporting purposes of approximately \$39 million.
-The net operating loss carryforwards may be available to offset future taxable income expiring at various dates through the year 2030.
-The Company's ability to utilize its net operating losses may be significantly limited due to changes in the Company's ownership as defined by federal income tax regulations.
+At December 31, 2011, we had available income tax benefit from net operating loss carryforwards for federal income tax reporting purposes of approximately \$47 million.
+The net operating loss carryforwards may be available to offset future taxable income expiring at various dates through the year 2031.
+The Company's ability to utilize its net operating losses may be significantly limited due to future changes in the Company's ownership as defined by federal income tax regulations.